Nipsu24/42_so_long/README.md

 ```
 ⬅︎⬆︎⬇︎➡︎
 ```
-All collectables need to be picked up before the exit field is functional.
+All collectibles need to be picked up before the exit field is functional.
 The game can be closed by hitting `ESC` or clicking on the `x` of the window.